-Dual citizenship or having a second passport may seem the preserve of super spies, but everyone should consider accessing one where possible.
+Dual citizenship (sometimes called dual nationality) or having a second passport may seem the preserve of super spies.
+But, everyone should consider opportunities for them and their families.
 There are clear benefits, even for regular people.
 And if double citizenship is good, is triple citizenship better?
+How to get multiple citizenship is a big subject, and we’ll look at some of the most used pathways.
+We’ll also look at some risks of dual nationalities.
+And we’ll answer the important questions like, “Do dual citizens have to pay taxes in both countries?”

 What is multiple citizenship?

 In general, when you are born the country of your birth offers you citizenship.
 This citizenship comes with rights and responsibilities.
-You can, through various pathways gain second citizenship, third citizenship or even more.
-You are legally recognised as having all the rights and responsibilities of the countries for which you hold citizenship.
+You can, through various pathways, gain second citizenship, third citizenship or even more.
+You are legally recognized as having all the rights and obligations of the countries for which you hold citizenship.

 Why would you want dual citizenship?

-I had the opportunity to discuss the benefits of dual citizenship with Australia’s Today Show.
+I had the opportunity to discuss the benefits of dual nationality with Australia’s Today Show.
 Have a listen or read through the benefits below.

 Visa-free travel to more countries for you and your family